elastic/azure-marketplace/README.md

   <tr><td>location</td><td>string</td>
     <td>The location where to provision all the items in this template.
 Defaults to the special <code>ResourceGroup</code> value which means it will inherit the location
-    from the resource group see <a href="https://github.com/elastic/azure-marketplace/blob/master/build/allowedValues.json">this list for supported locations</a>.
+    from the resource group.
+Any other value must be a valid <a href="https://azure.microsoft.com/regions/">Azure region</a>.
     </td><td><code>ResourceGroup</code></td></tr>

   <tr><td>vNetNewOrExisting</td><td>string</td>